-Its detailed Terms of Reference, as approved by the University Board, are published here https://intranetsp. bournemouth.ac.uk/Committees/ rem/default.aspx and its main responsibilities comprise:
+Its detailed Terms of Reference as approved by the University Board are published here https://intranetsp. bournemouth.ac.uk/Committees/ rem/default.aspx and its main responsibilities comprise:

 - i.
 To approve matters set out above on behalf of the Board. - ii.
 To review, at least every three years, the Operating Framework within which the Remuneration Committee carries out its responsibilities and sets out its general approach in relation to the available sources of data (including the comparator group of institutions) and to make recommendations to the Board regarding its approval. - iii.
-To provide, annually, to the Vice-Chancellor guidelines in respect of remuneration recommendations for senior post holders in accordance with the process set out in the Operating Framework. - iv.
-To approve, annually, the remuneration of the Vice-Chancellor and senior post holders in accordance with the process set out in the Operating Framework.
+To provide, annually, to the Vice-Chancellor guidelines in respect of remuneration recommendations for senior post holders in accordance with the process set out in the Operating Framework.

-- v.
-To approve and have oversight of the policies relating to expenses and external work and income for the holders of senior posts. - Report to the Board which will also be published on the University's website. - vii.
-To present an Annual Report to the Audit, Risk and Governance Committee of the Board on Remuneration Committee processes.
+- iv.
+To approve annually the remuneration of the Vice-Chancellor and senior post holders in accordance with the process set out in the Operating Framework. - To approve and have oversight of the policies relating to expenses and external work and income for the holders of senior posts. - vi.
+To present an Annual Remuneration Report to the Board which will also be published on the University's website. vii.
+To present an Annual Report to the Audit Rick and Governance Committee - Audit, Risk and Governance Committee of the Board on Remuneration Committee processes.
 The Committee's Operating Framework, referred to above, is reviewed regularly and subject to the approval of the University Board.
-The Committee reports annually to the Board in addition to minutes being provided to the next Board meeting.
-The Committee is also required by its terms of reference to present an Annual Report to the Audit, Risk and Governance Committee of the Board on Remuneration Committee processes, in particular, to cover compliance and any changes to process made in year.
+It was most recently reviewed by the Committee in October 2022 and minor amendments to reflect operational updates and clarifications were recommended and subsequently approved by the Board.
+The Committee reviews its Terms of Reference annually and did so in November 2022 and November 2023 with minor updates recommended and approved by the Board.
+The Committee reports annually to the Board in addition to minutes being provided to a subsequent Board meeting.
+The Committee is also required by its Terms of Reference to present an Annual Report to the Audit, Risk and Governance Committee of the Board on Remuneration Committee processes, in particular, to cover compliance and any changes to process made in year.
+This report was duly presented in June 2023.

-Independent Reviews of the Remuneration Committee and the Committee's approach to Benchmarking

-Outcomes from independent audit reviews of the Committee and its approach to benchmarking were detailed in the annual report for 2018/19.
+Independent reviews of the Remuneration Committee and the Committee's approach to benchmarking annual report for 2018/19.
 All agreed actions arising from that work have been implemented.

+Outcomes from independent audit reviews of the Committee and its approach to benchmarking were detailed in the